tomswartz07/covid19-pennsylvania/README.md

   All information regarding updated counts now comes from the [ArcGIS](https://experience.arcgis.com/experience/ed2def13f9b045eda9f7d22dbc9b500e) site, as has been for quite some time.

+- 28 Jan 2022: Daily count of cases has not been provided for today, and the DoH has only provided an updated count of deaths.
+This information will be amended if further updates are provided.

 ## Sample Output
 ```
 * Map, table and case count last updated at 12:00 p.m. on 3/26/2020